barbazul/1kfa/mod_guide_player.md

 Every session after the first session, there is a special move to execute at the very beginning, **The Session Opener**.
-It is a player's opportunity to generate an extra green token.
+It is a player's opportunity to generate an extra experience point.

 ## Ask for notes